ThinkbotsAreFree/sona/README.md

 )
 ```

-the first vector is from a male to a female of same age, the second vector is from a female to a younger male. these are anonymous vectors.
+the first vector is from a male to a female, the second vector is from a female to a younger male. these are anonymous vectors.

 named vectors are constructed like this: